-Total employee data comprises our average number of full-time equivalent employees.
+Total number of employees data comprises of our average number of full-time equivalent employees.

 Total employee data is captured through financial and HR information and reporting systems.
-New hire and leavers data considers the total number of employees, irrespective of type of contract.
+New hires and leavers data considers the total number of employees, irrespective of the type of contract.

 Gender data is collected by region.

 The majority of the gender information is collected from our HR system.